microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.rst

 Required.
 String.

-The absolute path that the storage has been or will be mounted in local.
+The absolute path that the storage has been or will be mounted in local. i.e. ``/tmp/nni-shared-storage``.

 remoteMountPoint
 ^^^^^^^^^^^^^^^^

 Required.
 String.

-The absolute path that the storage will be mounted in remote.
+The absolute path that the storage will be mounted in remote. i.e. ``./nni-shared-storage``.
+Note that the directory must be empty if using AzureBlob.

 localMounted
 ^^^^^^^^^^^^